2015 Omloop Het Nieuwsblad (women's race)

-The 2015 Omloop Het Nieuwsblad – Women's race took place on 28 February 2015.
-It was the 10th women's edition of the Omloop Het Nieuwsblad.
-The race started and finished in Ghent, Belgium, totaling 120.5 km in the province of East Flanders.
-Dutch rider Anna van der Breggen won in a two-up sprint with Ellen van Dijk.
+The 2015 Omloop Het Nieuwsblad was the 10th edition of the women's Omloop Het Nieuwsblad road cycling one-day race which took place on 28 February.
+The race started and finished in Ghent, covering 120.5 km in the province of East Flanders.

+Dutch rider Anna van der Breggen won in a sprint from Ellen van Dijk.

 Teams

 25 teams were confirmed for the race giving 200 riders in total.